tsuru/tsuru/docs/reference/config.rst

 Maximum amount of threads to be created when starting new containers, so tsuru doesn't start too much threads in the process of starting 1000 units, for instance.
+Defaults to 0 which means unlimited.

 .. _config_docker_router:

 docker:router
 +++++++++++++

 Default router to be used to distribute requests to units.
 This should be the name of a router configured under the ``routers:<name>`` key, see :ref:`routers
 <config_routers>`.

 For backward compatibility reasons, the value ``hipache`` is also supported, and